-What Is Your Design Philosophy?
+What is Your Design Philosophy?

 Photo credit: Emily Wilson

 The first question is – do you have a design philosophy?
 And if not, what is driving your business?
 Your design philosophy is key because it should drive everything you do and every decision you make in your business.
 It should represent what you stand for and it should be written so that it can be clearly communicated to both your team and your clients.
 Without a clear design philosophy you are like a ship’s captain without a destination and that will negatively affect your team as well as your ability to attract your ideal clients.
-In fact without a well-defined design philosophy you are most likely lacking a clear definition of who are your ideal clients.
+In fact, without a well-defined design philosophy you are most likely lacking a clear definition of who your ideal clients are.

 Ask yourself several questions.
 Who are your ideal clients?
 What are your priorities in creating interiors for your clients?
 How does the process work?
 What is the culture of your business?